htnyquist/pony-music-archive/README.md

 - `opusenc` (converting songs to Opus)
 - Basic unix tools: `grep`, `awk` and `file` (misc processing)

-## scrape.py

-Downloads songs from Pony.fm, in either FLAC or MP3.
-Optionally converts songs to Opus on the fly (this feature is deprecated, use the convert.py script instead).

-Usage: `scrape.py <destination folder>`

 ## convert.py

 Converts a raw archive containing FLACs and MP3s to an Opus archive.